 The chart shows the impacts on UK GDP.
 The VAT reduction arrests continued falling demand in 2021, turning a 0.4% GDP loss into a 0.5% gain.
 If some of the money is instead spent on green measures though, GDP growth could be 0.8%.

 GDP growth is also stronger in 2022.
 A 1.6% GDP increase becomes 2% with lower VAT.
 Again, diverting some of the funding to renewables and energy efficiency leads to a better outcome (2.2%).

 Overall, we find that the benefits of the energy efficiency programmes are limited.
 Paradoxically, the reason is that they are too cheap, so the stimulus effects are limited.
 Higher investment in energy efficiency is also partly offset by reduced investment by the energy sector, which now has a lower demand for its products.

 However, if the investment is targeted towards low-income households (including those who lost jobs in the crisis), the social benefits could still be considerable (although issues in training suitable workers to install energy efficient equipment remain).

 In contrast, the renewables subsidies show what happens when technology and policy align.
 Existing trends towards renewables are intensified and drive higher investment levels and GDP.

 Good for the economy… and also for the environment

 There is no doubt about the environmental benefits.
 Our current simulations suggest that the COVID-19 lockdown could result in UK CO2 emissions falling by 6% in 2020 but, without further action, the difference falls to less than 2% by 2030.

 The two green measures modelled here could reduce emissions by a further 12%.
 This figure is on top of other things that would happen anyway, such as coal power plants closing by 2025.

-A paper outlining the modelling of COVID-19 impacts, and including a global scenario with additional policy measures, can be found here.
+outlines the modelling of COVID-19 impacts and includes a global scenario with additional policy measures.